 A quick note on papers: There are a lot of different types and flavors of joint papers available.
 Many people prefer hemp papers because they tend to be thin but strong, and burn evenly without affecting the flavor of your weed.

 Once you’ve loaded and shaped your joint, it’s time to roll it.
 Pinch the paper between your fingertips and roll it back and forth between them to pack the cannabis down into its final cone shape.

 Step 5: Roll the joint

 This step can make or break the quality of your joint.
-Tuck the unglued side of the paper into the roll and use the glued edge to tack down one end of the paper, using just a little bit of moisture.
-(Pro tip: Start with the crutch side because it can help guide the paper as it rolls around itself.)
-Once the paper is tacked on one end, you can work your way down the rest of the seam by tucking and sealing the joint from end to end.
+Tuck the unglued side of the paper into the roll, roll it up, and use the glued edge to tack down one end of the paper, using just a little bit of moisture.

 Step 6: Finish your joint